-More serious than a petty theft charge, like shoplifting, robbery is a Maryland felony offense that can lead to lengthy prison sentences.
+More serious than a petty theft charge like shoplifting, robbery is a Maryland felony offense that can lead to lengthy prison sentences.
 Because robbery involves force or the threat of force in an effort to take another’s property, it is prosecuted harshly.
 If you have been arrested for robbery, find a Maryland robbery lawyer who will aggressively defend your case.
-Robbery is considered a violent crime; having an attorney who will listen to your side of the story and explore every possible option for your defense can limit the repercussions of this episode.
+Robbery is considered a violent crime; having an attorney who will listen to your side of the story and explore every possible option for your defense can limit any potential repercussions of this episode.
 Your lawyer can work with you to build the strongest defense based on the unique details of your case and will be your advocate through every step of the criminal justice process.

 Robbery Laws in Maryland

 Under Maryland law, robbery is the taking of someone else’s rightful property through force or through the threat of force.
 As a violent crime, robbery is prosecuted as a felony.
 The penalties for robbery in Maryland depend on the circumstances of the crime.

 - Robbery – taking the victim’s money or property through force or threat of force; maximum sentence of 15 years in prison.